AshwiniPerewar/AshwiniPerewar/README.md

 Aspiring Full Stack Web Developer
 ---------------------------------

-I am a passionate full-stack developer with hands-on experience in HTML5, CSS3, Javascript, Chakra-UI, react, redux, Bootstrap, Mysql, GitHub, etc. I have a good knowledge of DSA and solved a significant number of questions related to different Data Structures.
+I'm a Full Stack Web Developer, specialised in MERN Stack, love to implement my skills in developing beautiful websites and functional user experiences.
+I have a good knowledge of DSA and solved a significant number of questions related to different Data Structures.

 * 🌍  I'm based in Nanded, Maharashtra
 * ✉️  You can contact me at [ashwiniperewar411@gmail.com](mailto:ashwiniperewar411@gmail.com)